- Overview

 - Huge additional input capacity for SDI-12 sensors

-- Existing analogue and digital channels fully available
+- Analogue and digital channels fully available

 - Highly flexible logger + sensor networks